Simon Verhoeven: Directing and screenwriting career

-In February 2020 Warner Bros. released his sixth theatrical feature Nightlife starring Elias M'Barek and Frederik Lau, which started as number 1 of the German box office.
+In February 2020, Warner Bros. released his sixth theatrical feature Nightlife starring Elias M'Barek and Frederik Lau, which started as number 1 of the German box office.
 The comedy had sold over 1 million tickets within 10 days of release, when the COVID-19 crisis forced all cinemas to close down, stopping its success in the tracks.
 It then topped the drive-in charts when regular cinematic screenings weren't possible.
 Still, the comedy remained the most successful domestic film at the German box office 2020.
 On May 23, 2020 the comedy received the Austrian Romy Award for the Best Screenplay.
 At the Monte-Carlo Comedy Film Festival Nightlife received numerous accolades: The prizes for Best Film, Best Director, the Audience Award as well as a Special Mention for the cast.
 Due to the ongoing COVID-19 travel situation, Verhoeven didn't attend the ceremony on 10 October 2020.
 The renowned Berlin film critic society awarded Nightlife with the Ernst-Lubitsch-Preis for the best comedy 2020.
 Mario Adorf presented him the award in person 8 months later on 28 September 2021.
 Three days later, he also received another Lola German Film Award for the most successful theatrically released film in 2020 for Nightlife.
-The same night, the Deutsche FIlmakademie also honoured his mother Senta Berger with a Lifetime Achievement Award for her works in German cinema.
+The same night, the Deutsche Filmakademie also honoured his mother Senta Berger with a Lifetime Achievement Award for her works in German cinema.

 On all his directorial works, Verhoeven collaborated with the director of photography Jo Heim.

 Next to his feature works, Verhoeven also directs commercials, among them advertisements for Apple, Lufthansa, Beats by Dre, Deutsche Telekom, and many others.

 In 2020/2021, Verhoeven created and co-directed the sports documentary series FC Bayern – Behind the Legend, produced by Wiedemann und Berg.
 The docu focuses on FC Bayern Munich's successful soccer/football 6-title-winning season 2020/2021 under manager Hansi Flick, as well as their legend-rich past.
 It's exclusively screened on Amazon Prime from 2 November 2021.

-2021/2022, Verhoeven directed and wrote the Milli-Vanilli-Biopic Girl You Know It's True, which was filmed in Munich, Berlin, Cape Town, and Los Angeles.
+In 2021/2022, Verhoeven directed and wrote the Milli-Vanilli-Biopic Girl You Know It's True, which was filmed in Munich, Berlin, Cape Town, and Los Angeles.
 The film was again produced by Wiedemann & Berg Film, with Leonine as the theatrical distributor.
 The movie, stars Matthias Schweighöfer as music producer Frank Farian, and Tijan Njie and Elan Ben Ali as the infamous dancers / faux-singers Rob Pilatus and Fab Morvan.
 It will be released in cinemas 2023.
 Associate producers are Jasmin Davis, daughter of the late John Davis, and Brad Howell, the true voices behind Milli Vanilli.
-Carmen Pilatus, sister of the late Rob Pilatus, Milli Vanilli’s former assistant Todd Headlee, and Ingrid Segieth aka Milli, are also attached as associate producers.
+Carmen Pilatus, sister of the late Rob Pilatus, Milli Vanilli's former assistant Todd Headlee, and Ingrid Segieth aka Milli, are also attached as associate producers.